My manifesto

 I have made research stays in prestigious research centres and universities from all around the world, namely: Computer Laboratory at University of Cambridge, Microsoft Research Cambridge, Johns Hopkins University, Institut Français du Pétrole in Paris, Laboratoire d’Automatique de Grenoble (ENSIEG-INPG), Nuffield Department of Clinical Medicine, University of Oxford/Wellcome Trust Centre for Human Genetics in Oxford, Escuela Técnica Superior de Ingenieros Navales at Universidad Politécnica de Madrid, the Mechatronics Department of the Centro de Investigación y de Estudios Avanzados del I.P.N.
 (CINVESTAV) in México, D.F., the Department of Electronics and Telecommunications of the Centro de Investigación Científica y de Educación Superior de Ensenada (CICESE) in Ensenada, Baja California, Instituto Potosino de Investigación Científica y Tecnológica (IPICYT) in San Luis Potosí, Universidad Autónoma de Baja California (UABC) Campus Ensenada in Baja California, Instituto Tecnológico y de Estudios Superiores de Monterrey (ITESM-CEM), Instituto Tecnológico Autónomo de México (ITAM) in México, D.F., Universidad Autónoma de Madrid and Tecnun – School of Engineering at Universidad de Navarra in San Sebastián.

 I collaborate with well-reputed scientists in institutions and companies in the UK, Europe, the Americas and Australia.
 My publications record is outstanding, covering hybrid dynamical systems, stability theory, formal methods and verification, control engineering and theory, network science and machine learning, with a wide range of application domains.
-I have published more than 80 research works in major international journals, books and major international conferences.
-With an h-index of 21 and i-index of 31, my research, with 4* (world leading) research outputs, was considered in the UK 2014 Research Excellence Framework and helped her department come 4th in computer science in the UK.
+I have published more than 100 research works in major international journals, books, international conferences and technical memoranda.
+My research, with 4* (world leading) research outputs, was recognised in the UK's 2014 Research Excellence Framework (REF), contributing to the School of Computer Science at Manchester achieving the 4th place nationwide.
 My publications with their citations and h-index are at Google Scholar.
-My complete list of publications is in this link
+My complete list of publications is in this link.

 I have headed 6 projects as principal investigator and have been the co-investigator of 4 projects, and additionally, have worked in more than 23 projects and consultancies; most related to the oil and energy sector, drilling, control systems, security, fault diagnosis, software design, process plants, logistics, distribution networks, and more recently to hybrid/cyber-physical systems, neuroscience, formal verification, text mining, smart grids and artificial intelligence.
 I was the principal investigator of DYVERSE, the first funded project in the UK dedicated to the formal verification and control of nonlinear hybrid dynamical systems.